 Chase Freedom interest rates and fees

 Which brings us to the regular APR.
-Chase Freedom’s interest rates aren’t the lowest.
-Right now they are between 12.99% and 22.99%, depending on credit.
-A higher APR isn’t common for a rewards card, which is why you should look elsewhere if you think you’ll ever carry a balance on this card.
+The Chase Freedom credit card’s interest rates are average — not the lowest, not the highest — see terms for existing APRs.
+A higher APR isn’t uncommon for a rewards card, which is why you should look elsewhere if you think you’ll ever carry a balance on your card.
 But if you’re going to pay your card off every month in full—which goes without saying for me—then who cares about the APR?

 Why I switched

-So I decided I want to go back to a primary credit card that is Visa/Mastercard with a regular old preset credit limit, that has no annual fee and good cash rewards.
+So I decided I wanted to go back to carrying a primary credit card that is Visa/MasterCard with no annual fee and good cash rewards.

 Learn more or apply for the Chase Freedom card.